 Furniture Photography: Table and Chairs

-In this product photography class, Karl shoots a beautiful elm-and-resin table custom-built for a high-end local restaurant, along with three high stools that accompany it.
+In this easy-to-follow product photography class, you’ll discover Karl’s strategy for lighting and shooting a beautiful elm-and-resin table custom-built for a high-end local restaurant, along with three high stools that accompany it.

-The height of the table, along with its highly reflective surface, present some interesting challenges as Karl works to bring out the detail of the grain while avoiding specular highlights.
+The height of the table, along with its highly reflective surface, present some interesting challenges.
+Find out how Karl brings out the detail of the grain while avoiding specular highlights.

 In this class: